Cidara Therapeutics Q1 2025 Earnings Call Transcript

 Chief Business Officer at Cidara Therapeutics

-Yes, certainly Jeff.
-Thanks for the question Seamus and it's certainly a good one.
+Yeah, certainly, Jeff.
+Thanks for the question, Seamus, and it's certainly a good one.
 We've been thinking more deeply about the patient segmentation quite a bit these days.
-And the twenty million number refers to people with very severe forms of COPD, heart disease, renal disease, and more severe forms of immune compromised status.
+The 20 million number refers to people with very severe forms of COPD, heart disease, renal disease, and more severe forms of immune-compromised status.
 We definitely see upside beyond that.
+It's very clear in our market research that physicians have broader interest in the product.
+We are interested in people with moderate forms of these conditions, and I think you'll see some of that segmentation data in our current corporate deck that's available on the website.
+We'll get into it in more detail on the 22nd, along with the market research findings from our physician and payer interviews.

 Jim Beitel